chenbishop/Kasm-Pulumi/gcp/README.md

 - **Pulumi**: Install [Pulumi](https://www.pulumi.com/docs/get-started/) to manage your infrastructure as code.
 - **Python**: Ensure Python 3.6+ is installed on your machine.
-- **GCP Account**: Ensure you have a Google Cloud Platform account with appropriate permissions to create resources.
+- **GCP Account**: Ensure you have a Google Cloud Platform account with appropriate permissions to create resources, list of required permissions can be found [here](docs/GCP_PERMISSIONS.md).
 - **Google Cloud SDK**: Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) to authenticate and configure your GCP environment.
 - **Pulumi GCP Provider**: You will need to install the Pulumi GCP and Pulumi Kubernetes providers.